-The Higher Education Amendment of 1998 required schools to implement a Return of Title IV Refund Funds Policy when a Title IV (federal financial aid) recipient withdraws from school.
-A federal financial aid recipient is defined as a student who has received Title IV funds such as but no limited to a Federal Pell Grant, Federal Supplement Educational Opportunity Grant, Federal Direct Loans, Federal Perkins Loan, and Federal Direct PLUS Loan.
+The Higher Education Amendment of 1998 required schools to implement a Return of Title IV Refund Funds Policy when a Title IV (Federal Student Aid) recipient withdraws from school.
+A Federal financial aid recipient is defined as a student who has received Title IV funds such as but no limited to: Federal Pell Grant, Federal Supplement Educational Opportunity Grant, Federal Direct Loans, and Federal Direct PLUS Loan.

-Title IV funds are awarded to students with the assumption that they will attend school for the entire term or payment period.
-As a federal financial aid recipient, it is important to understand that there is a unique refund schedule for financial aid that differs from the University tuition and fee refund schedule.
-Students who completely withdraw from classes (dropping of all courses) or students who began attendance and failed to earn a passing grade in at least one course offered over an entire term or payment period (known as an Unofficial Withdrawal) are subject to the Return of Title IV refund calculation as dictated by federal regulations.
+Title IV funds are awarded to students under the assumption that they will attend school for the entire term or payment period.
+As a Federal financial aid recipient, it is important to understand that there is a unique refund schedule for financial aid that differs from the University tuition and fee refund schedule.
+Students who completely withdraw from classes (dropping of all courses) or students who began attendance and failed to earn a passing grade in at least one course offered over an entire term or payment period (known as an Unofficial Withdrawal) are subject to the Return of Title IV refund calculation as dictated by Federal regulations.

-If funds are to be returned after completing the return of Title IV Aid calculation, Delaware State University is required to return its portion of unearned Title IV Aid to the appropriate federal programs within 45 days from the date the student withdraws from classes.
-Delaware State University reserves the right to return the student's portion of unearned Title IV Aid to the appropriate federal programs as well.
+If funds are to be returned after completing the Return of Title IV Aid calculation, Delaware State University is required to return its portion of unearned Title IV Aid to the appropriate Federal programs within 45 days of the date the student withdraws from classes.
+Delaware State University reserves the right to return the student's portion of unearned Title IV Aid to the appropriate Federal programs as well.
 A hold will be placed on the account and all University services will be withheld if the account reflects a balance.